 3. White Sox

-Below you’ll find a list of the home run milestones that *should* occur in 2013.
-I say should because there’s no guarantee that any given player on the list will reach the milestone; they could get injured, have a bad season, or whatever.
-I made the same type of list last season, and it was well-received, so I figured I’d post another one for this year.
+Below you’ll find a list of the home run milestones that should occur in 2016.
+I say should because there’s no guarantee that any given player on the list will actually reach the listed milestone.
+They could get injured, have a bad season, or whatever.
+I’ve made the same type of list the past four seasons, and they have been well-received, so I figured I’d post another one for this year.

-You have to have hit at least one home run in the Major Leagues.
-There are several dozen players going into 2013 that haven’t hit an MLB home run, but adding them to the below list just didn’t make sense.
+You have to have hit at least one home run in the major leagues.
+There are several dozen players going into 2016 that haven’t hit an MLB home run, but adding them to the below list just didn’t make sense.

 You have to be closing in on an even milestone, like 100, 200, 300, etc. I didn’t include anyone that’s a few homers away from number 50, 75, 125, etc. It just didn’t seem necessary.

 With that said, the list is organized by player name, team, milestone they’re going for, and how many home runs they are from that particular milestone: